larq/compute-engine/docs/build.md

 [Bazel](https://bazel.build/) is the primary build system for LCE.
 However, to avoid Bazel compatibility issues, we recommend to use [Bazelisk](https://github.com/bazelbuild/bazelisk).
-To install Bazelisk on Linux, run the following command (replace ```v1.2.1``` with your preferred
+To install Bazelisk on Linux, run the following two commands (replace ```v1.2.1``` with your preferred
 [bazelisk version](https://github.com/bazelbuild/bazelisk/releases)):